curl/everything-curl/usingcurl/uploads.md

 ## SMTP uploads

-You may not consider sending an email to be "uploading", but to curl it is.
+You may not consider sending an email to be uploading, but to curl it is.
 You upload the mail body to the SMTP server.
 With SMTP, you also need to include all the mail headers you need (`To:`, `From:`, `Date:`, etc.) in the mail body as curl does not add any at all.

     curl -T mail smtp://mail.example.com/ --mail-from user@example.com